The Problem of Suffering: A Theistic Defense

 Suffering and God’s Omnipotence

+Some will say, “There is no morally sufficient reason for an omniscient, omnipotent, perfectly good God to allow suffering in the world.”
+However, this premise has an implicit assumption: An omnipotent God can do anything whatsoever.
+If this is true, then God can prevent suffering in any and every instance, and he would be morally deficient if he didn’t.
+However, is it really true that an omnipotent God can do whatever he wants?
 Theologian Thomas Oden defines omnipotence as “the perfect ability of God to do all things that are consistent with the divine character.”[16]
-In other words, being all-powerful means that God can do anything as long as it is consistent with his nature.
+In other words, being all-powerful means that God can do anything consistent with his nature.
 So, for example, God is always truthful (Jn.
-33, 34), and his word is truth (Jn.
-17:17).
-Therefore, God cannot lie (Tit.
+33, 34)—his word is truth (Jn.
+17:17)—therefore, God cannot lie (Tit.
 1:2; Heb.
 6:18).
-Also, God cannot not exist because he, by nature, exists eternally (Ps.
+Moreover, God cannot not exist because he, by nature, exists eternally (Ps.
 90:2).
-It should be understood that God cannot do anything that violates his own nature.
 God is who he is and nothing other.
-Thus, God cannot prevent suffering if, in so doing, it would contravene his nature.

-Alvin Plantinga suggests that God is limited by what is logically possible.
+Alvin Plantinga suggests that God always acts in line with his perfections.
 He states: “What the theist typically means when he says that God is omnipotent is not that there are no limits to God’s power, but at most that there are no nonlogical limits to what He can do.”[17]
-Indeed, some things are impossible for God, like creating a square circle, a married bachelor, or a false truth.
-Thus, it is impossible for God to do things inconsistent with his nature and logically impossible.
+Indeed, because God is perfect, he never acts in ways contradictory to his perfections.
+He will never make a square circle, a married bachelor, or a false truth.
+Since God exemplifies logic, he never does anything that is illogical or contradictory to his nature.

-Therefore, it may be impossible to abolish all suffering without eliminating human free will.
-It is instructive to consider what might transpire if an all-powerful God chose to eliminate all suffering.
+Nevertheless, given the constraints of God’s perfect nature, it may be impossible to abolish all moral suffering without eliminating human free will.
+Consider what might transpire if an all-powerful God chose to eliminate moral suffering.
 Suppose that one person wanted to kill another using a gun; should an all-powerful God respond by turning the bullets into bubbles?
-Or, if someone picked up a rock to throw at another person, would God then turn the rock into a feather?
+Or, if someone picked up a rock to throw at a window, should God turn the rock into a feather?
 This type of solution would obviate human free will.
-In such cases, human will would be replaced by the will of God, who controls the action.
-In such a world, it seems that chaos would be the result.
+In such a case, human will would be replaced by the will of God, who would control the action in the same way a driver controls a car.
+In such a world, it seems that chaos would result.
 God would have to regularly break the laws of nature to intercede in such a manner.
 There would be no regularity in the world.
-Indeed, miracles would likely be the norm.
-Plantinga aptly sums up the implications: “To create creatures capable of moral good, therefore, [God] must create creatures capable of moral evil, and He can’t give these creatures the freedom to perform evil and simultaneously prevent them from doing so.”[18]
+Indeed, miracles would be the norm.
+Plantinga sums up the implications: “To create creatures capable of moral good, therefore, [God] must create creatures capable of moral evil, and He can’t give these creatures the freedom to perform evil and simultaneously prevent them from doing so.”[18]

 Plantinga suggests a possible guiding principle: “A world containing creatures who are significantly free (and freely perform more good than evil actions) is more valuable, all else being equal than a world containing no free creatures at all.”[19]
 Thus, God may allow humans the freedom to choose between good and evil acts because he considers it more valuable to have creatures who can freely choose rather than not.
 If it is true that God places more value on free creatures, then perhaps one morally sufficient reason for him to allow some suffering is to preserve free will.[20]

-Another problem might result if God chose to eliminate all suffering: perhaps greater suffering would result.
-Plantinga uses a thought experiment to show that God may not eliminate some suffering because doing so might bring about greater suffering:
+What would happen if God chose to eliminate all suffering?
+Is it possible that greater suffering would result?
+Plantinga uses a thought experiment to show that perhaps God does not eliminate some suffering because doing so might bring about greater suffering:

 You’ve been rock climbing.
 Still something of a novice, you’ve acquired a few cuts and bruises by inelegantly using your knees rather than your feet.
 One of these bruises is fairly painful.
 You mention it to a physician friend, who predicts the pain will leave of its own accord in a day or two.
 Meanwhile, he says, there’s nothing he can do, short of amputating your leg above the knee, to remove the pain.
 Now the pain in your knee is an evil state of affairs.
 All else being equal, it would be better if you had no such pain.
 And it is within the power of your friend to eliminate this evil state of affairs.
 Does his failure to do so mean that he is not a good person?[21]

 Obviously, amputating a leg would cause greater suffering than allowing the lesser evil of short-term pain to run its course.
 From a finite perspective, some suffering may seem unnecessary or counterproductive to human flourishing.
-Nevertheless, it is possible that preventing such suffering might result in greater suffering.
+Nevertheless, it is possible that preventing minor sufferings might result in greater suffering.

-In summary, it is possible that an all-powerful, all-good God would not eliminate all suffering because doing so would either preclude human freedom or bring about greater suffering.
+In summary, it is possible that an all-good, all-powerful God would not eliminate all moral suffering because doing so would either preclude human freedom or bring about greater suffering.

 Suffering and Human Culpability

 Whether one is a believer or non-believer in God, she will probably agree that all humans are capable of evil and can inflict severe suffering on others if they so choose.
-However, neither the believer nor the non-believer needs to blame God for this human proclivity.
-After all, non-believers can’t legitimately assign responsibility for suffering to a God they don’t believe exists.
-The argument from suffering is posed and operates under the working assumption that the God of Christian theism exists and has attributes that are derived from the Bible.
+However, the non-believer cannot blame God for this human proclivity.
+After all, how can one legitimately assign responsibility for suffering to a God they don’t believe exists?
+The argument from suffering operates under the working assumption that the God of Christian theism exists and has attributes that are derived from the Bible.
 Therefore, there is no fallacy or logical violation when one responds to the argument by appealing to the same source: The Bible.

 Conclusion

-The basic atheistic argument from suffering claims that suffering exists, God exists, and an all-powerful, all-good God does not have morally sufficient reasons for allowing suffering.
+The basic atheistic argument from suffering claims that God exists, suffering exists, and an all-powerful, all-good God does not have morally sufficient reasons for allowing suffering.
 Therefore, God cannot exist.
-However, a theistic defense casts this argument in a different light by asking a person to consider a putatively possible world in which God and suffering both exist.
-The current paper provided reasons why God might allow suffering to exist and, therefore, why he might have morally sufficient reasons for allowing suffering.
+However, a theistic defense casts this argument in a different light by asking a person to consider a possible world in which God and moral suffering both exist.
+The current paper provided reasons why God might have morally sufficient reasons for allowing suffering in such a world.

-First, it may be that the greatest good for humans is flourishing.
-Therefore, whatever brings one closer to God represents an aid to flourishing.
+First, it may be that flourishing is the greatest good for humans.
+If so, whatever brings one closer to God represents an aid to flourishing.
 If it is possible that suffering aids flourishing by removing obstacles that prevent humans from establishing a closer relationship with God, then suffering may be compatible with flourishing.

 Third, many of the responsibilities for evil and suffering may lie solely with free human agents acting of their own volition.
 The human propensity for evil may result from turning one’s back on God’s commands and pursuing one’s own desires.
 This may be why all humans need redemption, which represents a step forward in achieving the greatest possible good: a close unity of love with God.